Twitter Permanently Suspends Steve Bannon Account After Beheading Comments

 Facebook and YouTube removed the video, saying it violated their policies against inciting violence and harassment, according to company spokespeople.

-Bannon's message comes as some members of President Trump's inner circle have amped up inflammatory rhetoric as the election results remain unresolved.
-Trump's son, Donald Trump Jr., said this week the president should "go to total war" over the election.
+Bannon's message comes as some members of President Trump's inner circle have amped up inflammatory rhetoric while the election results remain unresolved.
+Donald Trump Jr. said this week the president should "go to total war" over the election.

-Twitter has notably beefed up its response to tweets viewed as harassment or inciting violence in recent months.
+Twitter has notably beefed up its response to tweets viewed as harassment or incitement of violence in recent months.
 The social media company also created a "civic integrity policy" focused on flagging tweets that are considered sharing disputed or misleading information related to the election.
-At times, Trump's own posts have been flagged as a result of this policy.
+At times, the president's posts have been flagged as a result of this policy.

 Permanently suspending an account on Twitter is the social media site's strongest enforcement action, according to the company.
 However, users can still appeal this action and be reinstated.